opa334/TrollStore/README.md

 | iOS 15.4.1 | [SSH Ramdisk](./install_with_sshrd.md) | [SSH Ramdisk](./install_with_sshrd.md) | [SSH Ramdisk](./install_with_sshrd.md) | [SSH Ramdisk](./install_with_sshrd.md) | None | None | None | None |
 | iOS 15.5 Beta 1 - Beta 4 | [SSH Ramdisk](./install_with_sshrd.md) | [SSH Ramdisk](./install_with_sshrd.md) | [SSH Ramdisk](./install_with_sshrd.md) | [SSH Ramdisk](./install_with_sshrd.md) | None | None | None | None |

+Full 14.0 - 15.5b4 installation support will come when the Fugu15 installation method is public.

 # Updating TrollStore

 After having installed TrollStore, you can update it to newer versions by opening the .tar file in releases in TrollStore.
 It will install the update and respring afterwards.